If you’re a property manager, “occupied remodeling” is a part of the business, especially for multi-family units like apartments.

 • A rainbow of shades and patterns

-InstaGrip is also a good choice for occupied remodeling, because it can be installed quickly.
+InstaGrip is also a good choice for occupied remodeling, because it can be installed quickly and it’s pet-friendly durability can be instrumental in increasing rental income.

 You can.
 Even a caveman can install it.